 Many modern machine learning models leverage time series data to predict future outcomes.
 Instead of utilizing static data to predict a target variable, time series adds the element of chronology.
 This can be leveraged with any sort of time-based task, such as predicting the temperature tomorrow or future sales growth

-Recently, Angela Lin and Jeremy Shah participated in a Podcast.__init__ episode where they talked about EvalML, an automated machine learning library written in Python.
+Recently, Angela Lin and Jeremy Shih participated in a Podcast.__init__ episode where they talked about EvalML, an automated machine learning library written in Python.
 They describe what automated machine learning really is and talk about the use cases EvalML solves, as well as many other topics.
 You can listen

 I’ve always been amazed by how programming extends human capabilities, which was part of what inspired me to pursue computer science.
 When used carefully and responsibly, machine learning can enable humans even further, amplifying what we can do in fascinating ways.
 I was excited to talk at our Virtual